-3.6 Financial liabilities
+3.5 Financial liabilities

-The company recognises a financial liability in its statement of financial position when it becomes a party to the contractual provisions of the instrument.
-The company's financial liabilities, other than derivative financial instruments, are classified as financial liabilities which are not at fair value through profit or loss (classified as 'Other liabilities') under IAS 39.
+The Company recognises a financial liability in its statement of financial position when it becomes a party to the contractual provisions of the instrument.
 Financial liabilities not at fair value through profit or loss are recognised initially at fair value, being the fair value of consideration received, net of transaction costs that are directly attributable to the acquisition or the issue of the financial liability.
 These liabilities are subsequently measured at amortised cost.
-Financial liabilities at fair value through profit or loss would be initially recognised at fair value through profit or loss with transaction costs expenses in profit or loss and would be subsequently measured at fair value.
-The company derecognises a financial liability from its statement of financial position when the obligation specified in the contract or arrangement is discharged, is cancelled or expires.
+Financial liabilities at fair value through profit or loss would be initially recognised at fair value through profit or loss with transaction costs in profit or loss and would be subsequently measured at fair value.
+The Group derecognises a financial liability from its statement of financial position when the obligation specified in the contract or arrangement is discharged, is cancelled or expires.